sergiosouzalima/stimulus-people-form-example/README.md

 ---

-To clone and set up this `stimulus- project`:
+To clone and set up this project:

 ```
 $ git clone https://github.com/sergiosouzalima/stimulus-people-form-example.git